 We flew in and out of Marrakech Morocco, though Google said it was about an 8-hour drive.
 Through much research and reading blogs and forums, we figured it would be closer to a 10-hour drive.
 We thought we would split that drive up, and just plan the “travel day” to and from on-the-fly.
 When we were tired of driving, we would just find a place to sleep for the night.
 Again the aim was to experience Marrakech and the desert.

 The Morocco Itinerary 7 days

 This is the route we mapped out and it appeared to be pretty straight forward.
 The part that is a bit deceiving is the route from Marrakech to Ouarzazate.
 This was a journey over the High Atlas Mountains and we were warned the roads were zig-zag and are very narrow.
 We understood this and felt it was worth the drive to get to our dream of camping in the desert.

 Mother Nature changes our plans!

 We entered the Medina walls as directed, via the arch right next to Hammam Ziani.
-We then found or Riad (A patio home or palace converted to bed and breakfast or hotel) and got settled in.
-We enjoyed 3 great nights at Riad Dar Limoun Amara.
+Then we found or Riad (A patio home or palace converted to bed and breakfast or hotel) and got settled in.
+It was a wonderful 3 nights of the Morocco Itinerary at Riad Dar Limoun Amara.
 The morning of our departure, we enjoying the included breakfast and were all packed up and ready to head to the desert.

 Morocco Weather takes a turn